cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 The head of this expression is `"Apply"` and its argument are the expressions `["InverseFunction", "Sin"]` and `"x"`.

+## Symbols

+A MathJSON **symbol** is either:

+- an object literal with a `"sym"` key
+- a JSON string

+**Symbols** are [identifiers](#identifiers) that represent the name of variables, constants and wildcards.

 ## Identifiers

-Identifiers are the names of symbols, variables, constants, wildcards and functions.
+Identifiers are JSON strings that represent the names of symbols, variables, constants, wildcards and functions.

-They are represented as JSON strings.

 Before they are used, JSON escape sequences (such as `\u` sequences, `\\`, etc.) are decoded.